jat255/fit_file_uploader/README.md

 (.venv) $ python garmin.py -h
 ```
 ```
-usage: garmin.py [-h] [-u] [-ua] [-v] [input_file]
+usage: garmin.py [-h] [-u] [-ua] [-p] [-d] [--dryrun] [-v] [input_file]

 Tool to add Garmin device information to FIT files and upload them to Garmin Connect

 positional arguments:
-  input_file         the Garmin FIT file to modify
+  input_file           the FIT file or directory to process

 options:
-  -h, --help         show this help message and exit -u, --upload       upload FIT file (after editing) to Garmin Connect -ua, --upload-all  upload all FIT files in current directory (if they are not in "already processed"
+  -h, --help           show this help message and exit -u, --upload         upload FIT file (after editing) to Garmin Connect -ua, --upload-all    upload all FIT files in directory (if they are not in "already processed" list) -p, --preinitialise  preinitialise the list of processed FIT files -d, --daemonise      monitor a directory and upload all newly created FIT files --dryrun             perform a dry run
-                     list -- will override other all options) -v, --verbose      increase verbosity of log output
+  -v, --verbose        increase verbosity of log output
 ```

 The default behavior will load the FIT file, and output a file named `path_to_file_modified.fit`